Invocatis/resume/target/resume.md

 ### Responsibilities

-- Improved backend of genomic data ETL application
+Improved genomic CSV digester application

-- Created CSV file digest framework
-- Developed end-to-end testing framework
+- Simplified instruction file format, reducing redundancy and improving readability (V2)
+- Rewrote digester to be generic; now uses Aspect Files that describe the CSV to be loaded (V3)

+Wrote file translator to convert instructions files between V1, V2, and V3; written in Clojure(script) both as command line utility, and web app

 ### Projects

 Worked on backend of genomic data ETL application

-Created CSV file digest framework
+Created CSV file digest framework (See Digester Project Below)

 - Provided a data file, and a descriptive aspect file, the application produces a stream tuples that would be committed to a database.
 - Aspects would be used to generate streams of cells; these streams would be aligned based on properties of each aspect
 - Written in Java; strong focus on an object-oriented design

-Developed framework for automated end-to-end testing; focused on composability, ease of use, and self-cleanup
+Developed framework for automated end-to-end testing; focused on composability, ease of use, and self-cleanup (See Ernie Project Below)

 - Developed domain-specific scripting language to simplify semantic layer of test suit in 3 layers: Arrange/Act, Assert, and Cleanup
 - Was built in 3 separate components: A language backend (written in Clojure), a business logic middle layer (written in Java), and a testing logic script suite (written in custom syntax)